This post may contain affiliate links. Please read my disclosure policy.

 If you love cinnamon honey buns, then this cookie has your name all over it!

 These delicious cookies are in Irvin Lin’s new cookbook, Marbled, Swirled, and Layered, including 150 recipes and variations for artful bars, cookies, pies, cakes, and more.
-He has so many wonderful recipes in this book, I just wanted to start at the front of the book and make them all as soon as I read it.
-In fact, this is the second recipe in his book if that gives you any idea how seriously I mean that. 🙂
+He has so many wonderful recipes in this book that I just wanted to start at the front of the book and make them all as soon as I read it.
+In fact, this is the second recipe in his book!

+Make the glaze.
 The glaze is so easy!
 No need for a mixer for this.
 Just mix in a bowl with a spoon.
 Irvin brushes his cookies with the glaze.
 As you can see, I poured it over mine.
-Some teenage boys at my house wanted more glaze on theirs.
-Imagine that!
 Either way, these cookies are scrumptious!

 Every recipe in his book is a must-make on my list!